Luckyone4000/Luckyone4000/README.md

 - 👋 Hi, I’m @Luckyone4000
 - 👀 I’m interested in Transport, Games, Music and DJing.
-- 🌱 I’m currently learning Programming (Python, JavaScript and LUA [Roblox])
+- 🌱 I’m currently learning Programming (Python, JavaScript and LUAu)
 - 💞️ I’m looking to collaborate on other games.
 - 📫 How to reach me?
 For now try DMing me on twitter or something?